LogicalMind123/ACeT-paper/README.md

 bash run.sh clinical

 Reproduction instructions: Seeds are set inside each script; configs/flags are documented at the top of the scripts.
 We included task specific datasets in the repo so the demo runs without restrictions.
+Typical runtimes (CPU):
+- viscosity: ~5-10 minutes
+- clearance: ~5-10 minutes
+- clinical: ~2-5 minutes

 Code overview / pseudocode
 Overall pipeline and figure-generation logic lives in:

-Viscosity: src/shared/viscosity/*.py
+- Viscosity: src/shared/viscosity/*.py

-Clearance: src/shared/clearance/*.py
+- Clearance: src/shared/clearance/*.py

-Clinical: src/shared/clinical/*.py
+- Clinical: src/shared/clinical/*.py (entry: panels.py)

 Each panel script trains/evaluates and writes plots/tables to results/<task>/.